 – ACH Payments

-The term ACH transfer or payment is also gets referred to as the type of electronic bank-to-bank transaction which gets processed through the ACH network.
+The term ACH transfer or payment is also referred to as the type of electronic bank-to-bank transaction that gets processed through the ACH network.
 These types of payments are set up through banks and financial institutions that allow merchants and customers to send and receive payments.
 The ACH payments are processed as direct deposits or direct payments.
-Some examples of these payments include paychecks, interest payments, and social payments apps also.
+Some examples of these payments include paychecks, interest payments, and social payment apps.

 ACH Debit Transactions: Money withdrawn from an account to a consumer or merchant account that receives the payment also initiates the transaction.